 Piano: Bruno de Smet

-Bass: Laris D’Hose
+Double bass: Laris D’Hose

 Drums: Rune De Groote